raspberrypilearning/cd-intermediate-unity-sushi/en/step_7.md

 --- /collapse ---

-Let's play a different noise if the player collides with an asteroid.
+Next, set it up to play a different noise if the player collides with an asteroid.

+--- task ---
-+ Create another **Empty** and call it "PlayerExplosion".
+Create another **Empty** and call it "PlayerExplosion".

-+ Add an **AudioSource** and add the "DestroyPlayerSound" sound to it.
+Add an **AudioSource** and add the "DestroyPlayerSound" sound to it.

-+ Finally, add this code to the `OnCollisionEnter()` function in the "Player" script.
+Finally, add this code to the `OnCollisionEnter()` function in the "Player" script.

 ```csharp
 AudioSource audio = GameObject.Find("PlayerExplosion").GetComponent<AudioSource>();
 audio.Play();
 ```
+--- /task ---

+--- task ---
-+ Try shooting after you run into an asteroid!
+Try shooting after you run into an asteroid!
+--- /task ---

+FIGURE OUT THIS BIT AND ADD A PROPER CHALLENGE
 You have detected collisions between all of the objects in your game, but did you notice the bug?
 If you have the time after you finish these Sushi Cards you can try to fix the bug!